 Helping our Communities

 In challenging times, people take great comfort from supporting and helping their colleagues and their wider community.
-We actively encourage our colleagues to support their local communities including through our Donate-a-Day scheme.
-Our people continue to help with causes close to their hearts including providing food parcels to those self-isolating and elderly.
+Throughout the pandemic, we’ve actively encouraged our colleagues to support their local communities including through our Donate-a-Day scheme.
+Our people continue to help with causes close to their hearts including providing direct support to people in their local communities.